dialoa/collection/README.md

-# collection
+# Collection

- A Pandoc Lua filter to build collections
+ A Lua filter for Pandoc to build collections.